mbmcmullen27/pro-mern-stack/README.md

     Accordions provide a way to restrict Card components to only open one at a time. — react-bootstrap

 * wonder if there's some kind of conflict with having a collapse show over a collapse

+##### 12/30
+* moving on without fixing the toast layiering bit.
+We can return to this later if we feel the need.

+## Chapter 11: Server Rendering